DAILY LIFE IN ROMAN BRITAIN

 For the wealthy furniture was very comfortable.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.
 Furthermore some people had a piped water supply.
 Water was brought into towns in aqueducts they went along lead pipes to individual houses.

-The sons and daughters of well to do Romans went to primary school to learn to read and write and do simple arithmetic.
+The sons and daughters of better off Romans went to primary school to learn to read and write and do simple arithmetic.
 Only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+Girls and boys from rich families were educated at home by a tutor.

 Roman boys and girls wore a kind of necklace called a bulla.
 It consisted of a charm inside a pouch.
 It was worn around the neck.
 A boy wore his until he reached manhood.
 A girl discarded hers when she got married.
 For rich children the bulla might be made of gold.
 Jewellery in general was also more likely to be made from gold or something else just as rare.
 While those who were of a lesser class were more likely to wear more commonly found metals, earliest forms of ceramic rings or jewelry that could be woven together.